RafikGerges/CEHv10-Notes/06 - Web-Based Hacking - SQLi.md

 alert tcp $EXTERNAL_NET any -> $HTTP_SERVERS $HTTP_PORTS (msg:”SQL Injection – Paranoid”; flow:to_server,established;uricontent:”.pl”;pcre:”/(\%27)|(\’)|(\-\-)|(%23)|(#)/i”; classtype:Web-application-attack; sid:9099; rev:5

--**SELECT @@VERSION** - The string “SELECT” can be represented by the hexadecimal number 0x73656c656374, which most likely will not be detected by a signature protection mechanism.
+- **SELECT @@VERSION** - The string “SELECT” can be represented by the hexadecimal number 0x73656c656374, which most likely will not be detected by a signature protection mechanism.
 The DBMS is Microsoft SQL Server and the correct SQL statement to retrieve the SQL server database version is SELECT @@VERSION

 - **char()** a "MySQL" function converts hexadecimal and decimal values into characters to avoid detection.
  Oracle ASCIISTR function takes a string and returns an ASCII